jgoalby/jgoalby.github.io/games/template/readme.md

 - Simply update the text on a button?
 - Do I need to integrate with Firebase to get this all working?

+# Range Button
+- When click label move to the next button
+- What if I have 2 labels, one for up and one for down?
+Or a + and a -?

 # More stuff to do
 - For the input screen, make it so you can use the keyboard if you like, but can also click to get text.